backdrop-contrib/views_bootstrap/README.md

 KNOWN ISSUES
 ---------------------

-Some functionality not working -- see chart at bottom.
+Some functionality may not be working, please open an issue if you find anything that is broken or incomplete.

 Knowledge of how to use different Views formats is required.
 You may have to write CSS or Javascript to make it look just like you want it to.